Watkins Glen State Park

 Watkins Glen State Park is in the village of Watkins Glen, south of Seneca Lake in Schuyler County in New York's Finger Lakes region.
 The park's lower part is near the village, while the upper part is open woodland.
-It was opened to the public in 1863 and was privately run as a tourist resort until 1906, when it was purchased by New York State.
-Initially known as Watkins Glen State Reservation, the park was first managed by the American Scenic and Historic Preservation Society before being turned over to full state control in 1911.
-Since 1924, it has been managed by the Finger Lakes Region of the New York State Office of Parks, Recreation and Historic Preservation.
+It was first opened to the public in 1863 and has been a public park since 1906.

-The centerpiece of the 778 acre park is a 400 ft narrow gorge cut through rock by a stream—Glen Creek—that was left hanging when glaciers of the Ice age deepened the Seneca valley, increasing the tributary stream gradient to create rapids and waterfalls wherever there were layers of hard rock.
-The area's rocks are sedimentary of Devonian age, part of a dissected plateau that was uplifted with little faulting or distortion.
-They consist mostly of soft shales, with some layers of harder sandstone and limestone.
+The centerpiece of the 778 acre park is a 400 ft narrow gorge cut through rock by Glen Creek, a stream that was left hanging when glaciers of the Ice age deepened the Seneca valley, increasing the tributary stream gradient to create rapids and waterfalls wherever there were layers of hard rock.
+In addition to the gorge itself, the park is widely known for the manmade stone walls and arched bridges spanning the length of the glen.